How much time does it take to make a mug?

 10 mins to make the glaze

-30 seconds to wax the base, 2 mins to dry
+30 seconds to wax the bottom

 ——-